 26. Huge name cut-outs

 This is easily one of those wedding decorations you can use as a ceremony backdrop, as a backdrop behind your head table, and then hang it up at home as fun rustic wall decor.
 I love it, especially for a wedding in the woods.
 By Blushing Chanterelle.

 29. Colorful pom backdrop

 These paper poms are bursting with creative pops of color!
-Fun backdrop by Pomtree.
+This is one of the most whimsical wedding backdrops we’ve seen yet.
+Pomtree.

 30. Lighted tulle backdrop